Chart Color Schemes

 Employment

-Brighton has a well-educated workforce with prominent sectors being essential services.
+Brighton has a highly educated workforce with significant representation in essential services sectors.
 Its unemployment rate is 2.0% as of September 2025, which is below Greater Adelaide's rate of 3.9%.
+The area experienced an employment growth of 3.2% over the past year.

 Frequently Asked Questions - Employment